yanchenm/split/README.md

 # wheresmymoney.one

-Share expenses and settle on the blockchain.
+Share expenses with your friends and settle on Harmony One.
+First place winner @ Harmony University Hackathon 2022.